Could you make a special gift to help the training of future priests and religious sisters overseas this Christmas?

 Many young men throughout the world are dreaming about becoming a priest.
 Sometimes those dreams will wither and perish or be superseded by other worthy aspirations.
 For some the dream will remain unfulfilled because the bishops do not have enough money to support the seminary training.

 On behalf of Fr Dominic and Fr Joseph and many others like them, thank you for your vital support of their seminary training – it is making a difference.
-Please help others to fulfil their dream by making a special donation to the SPA, or consider sponsoring a seminarian.
+Please help others to fulfil their dream by making a special donation to the SPA this Christmas, or consider sponsoring a seminarian.